tv2/casparcg-cliptool/README.md

 -   Buttons
 -   CasparCG settings
-    -   Is not shown if Settings is entered from the [channel view](#view-modes).
+    -   These are not shown if settings is entered from the [channel view](#view-modes).
 -   Channel settings, which are named outputs in Cliptool.
-    -   Only the one defined in the query is seen if Settings is entered from the [channel view](#view-modes).
+    -   Only the one defined in the query is seen, if settings is entered from the [channel view](#view-modes).

 ### Buttons